RaphaelTarita/JavaSportsClub-testengine/README.md

 1. Rename all your package declarations to `matrnr`.
 Since it's only 5 files and therefore 5 package declarations, this should be fairly easy

 2. Refactor the package root of the test engine to `a<matrikelnummer>`.
-Considering that the test engine has a total of 39 files and import relations between them, I wouldn't recommend to do this without IDE support (IDE refactoring should work fine).
+Considering that the test engine has a total of 39 files and import relations between them, I wouldn't recommend doing this without IDE support (IDE refactoring should work fine).

 After your code resides in `src/matrnr/`, you can continue to write your testing routine